London Borough of Croydon: Ethnicity

 In 2011, white was the majority ethnicity with 55.1%.
 Black was the second-largest ethnicity with 20.2%; 16.4% were Asian and 8.3% stated to be something other.

-The most common householder type were owner occupied with only a small percentage rented.
-Many new housing schemes and developments are currently taking place in Croydon, such as The Exchange and Bridge House, IYLO, Wellesley Square (now known as Saffron Square) and Altitude 25.
-In 2006, The Metropolitan Police recorded a 10% fall in the number of crimes committed in Croydon, better than the rate which crime in London as a whole is falling.
-Croydon has had the highest fall in the number of cases of violence against the person in south London, and is one of the top 10 safest local authorities in London.
-According to Your Croydon (a local community magazine) this is due to a stronger partnership struck between Croydon Council and the police.
-In 2007, overall crime figures across the borough saw decrease of 5%, with the number of incidents decreasing from 32,506 in 2006 to 30,862 in 2007.
-However, in the year ending April 2012, The Metropolitan Police recorded the highest rates for murder and rape throughout London in Croydon, accounting for almost 10% of all murders, and 7% of all rapes.
-Croydon has five police stations.
-Croydon police station is on Park Lane in the centre of the town near the Fairfield Halls; South Norwood police station is a newly refurbished building just off the High Street; Norbury police station is on London Road; Kenley station is on Godstone Road; and New Addington police station is on Addington Village road.

 Religion

 The predominant religion of the borough is Christianity.
 According to the 2021 United Kingdom census, the borough has over 190,880 Christians, mainly Protestants.
-This is the largest religious following in the borough followed by Islam with 40,717 Muslims resident.
+This is the largest religious following in the borough, followed by Islam with 40,717 Muslims resident.

 101,119 Croydon residents stated that they are atheist or non-religious in the 2021 Census.

 Croydon Minster is the most notable of the borough's 35 churches.
 This church was founded in Saxon times, since there is a record of "a priest of Croydon" in 960, although the first record of a church building is in the Domesday Book (1086).
-In its final medieval form, the church was mainly a Perpendicular-style structure, but this was severely damaged by fire in 1867, following which only the tower, south porch and outer walls remained.
-Under the direction of Sir George Gilbert Scott the church was rebuilt, incorporating the remains and essentially following the design of the medieval building, and was reconsecrated in 1870.
+In its final medieval form, the church was mainly a Perpendicular-style structure.
+It was severely damaged by fire in 1867, following which only the tower, south porch, and outer walls remained.
+Under the direction of Sir George Gilbert Scott, the church was rebuilt, incorporating the remains and essentially following the design of the medieval building, and was reconsecrated in 1870.
 It still contains several important monuments and fittings saved from the old church.

-The Area Bishop of Croydon is a position as a suffragan Bishop in the Anglican Diocese of Southwark.
-The present bishop is the Right Reverend Jonathan Clark.
+The Bishop of Croydon is a position as a suffragan Bishop in the Anglican Diocese of Southwark.
+The present bishop is the Right Reverend Rosemarie Mallett.